arunpatidar02/aem-touchui-validation/README.md

 ## Properties

-To allow custom validation **granite:data** node will be added as the field's sibling node and following properties should be created in **granite:data** node
+To allow custom validation A **granite:data** node of type nt:unstructured will be created as the field's sibling node and has the following properties:
  - regex
  - regexText
  - regexMode